 I finally found some time to write up my process for smoking tofu.
 I have only been doing this for about 3 months, but I have found a process that brings about the desired outcome.

-I start with firm tofu because of the nutrition of it compare to extra firm.
+I start with firm tofu because of its nutrition compared to extra firm.
 I usually buy 1 lb bricks of Azumaya brand tofu, it is what my store has.
-I am not a vegan or vegetarian so there are probably better brands out there, but I haven’t really gone looking.
+I am not a vegan or vegetarian, so there are probably better brands out there, but I haven’t gone looking.
 I usually do 3-4 tofu bricks at a time.
-I guess i eat a fair bit of this stuff after I smoke it.
+I probably eat a fair bit of this stuff after I smoke it.

 The base marinade is what I use as a base for most Asian sauces.
 I learn the ingredients in some wok cookbook.